danishgenetics/sequoiaExtra/imputator/readme.md

 The iterative peeling step is done before the genotype cleaning step, and again between the genotype cleaning step and the imputation step.

+> [!NOTE]
+> This genotyping cleaning is only available with `method=full`; with the other methods it is impossible to pinpoint whether a Mendelian inconsistency is due to a genotyping error in the parent, or in the offspring.

 ------------------------------------------------------------------------

 # Options